techstackmedia/software-engineering-series/README.md

 Click on the button dropdown to see my notes from chapter to chapter (branch to branch) and feel contribute.
 It is open source after all.

-Fill free to contribute.
+Feel free to contribute.
 You can edit this file

 <a href="https://github.com/techstackmedia/software-engineering-series/edit/main/README.md" class="_btn _blue">Edit on GitHub</a>